The VAT domestic reverse charge for buildings and construction services is now in force (as of 1 March 2021).

 - Under the new legislation, end users will be the recipients who use the construction services or building for themselves, and do not sell the services on as part of their business operations.
 This will include landlords and tenants connected to the end user, i.e. Housing Associations.

 - If an organisation considers that it is an end user for the reverse charge, it should make the contractor aware of this fact to ensure VAT is charged in the normal way.
-HMRC guidance suggests that the end user should inform the contractor in a written form which can be retained for future reference. *Update* There will also be an amendment to the original legislation, which was laid in April 2019, to make it a requirement that for businesses to be excluded from the reverse charge because they are end users or intermediary suppliers, they must inform their sub-contractors in writing that they are end users or intermediary supplier
+HMRC guidance suggests that the end user should inform the contractor in a written form which can be retained for future reference.
+For businesses to be excluded from the reverse charge because they are end users or intermediary suppliers, there is a requirement that they inform their sub-contractors in writing that they are end users or intermediary supplier

 - If the end user does not provide its supplier with confirmation of its end user status it will still be responsible for accounting for VAT under the reverse charge.